ReproNim/neurodocker/docs/user_guide/quickstart.rst

     # building a new image using the Dockerfile (use --file <dockerfile_name> option if other name is used)
     docker build --tag nipype-ants .

+The image :code: `nipype-ants` contains :code: `ANTs` and a Python environment with :code: `Nipype` and :code: `Jupyter Notebook`.
-Then, you can start a Jupyter Notebook with the following command.
+You can start a Jupyter Notebook with the following command.
 This will mount the current working directory to :code:`work` within the container, so any files you create in this directory are saved.
 If we had not mounted this directory, all of the files created in :code:`/work` would be gone after the container was stopped.
+:code: `--publish 8888:8888` and :code: `--ip 0.0.0.0 --port 8888` is required in order to use Jupyter Notebook from a Docker container.

 .. code-block:: bash